6 Days from$2210 p/p in USD

 Dinner and overnight in the heart of the Serengeti National Park according to the standard and the type of accommodation requested from our options.

 After breakfast, we get right on the road back towards the Ngorongoro Crater National Park.
-Our drive takes us back through the Serengeti via a different route, offering plenty of opportunities to spot the animals that eluded you on day two.
+Our drive takes us back through the Serengeti via a different route, offering plenty of opportunities to spot the animals that have eluded you.
 As far as the eye can see, you’ll spot thousands upon thousands of animals in herds; wildebeests and zebras migrating together, tall and graceful giraffes, jumping antelopes and gazelles, the powerful African elephant and the most respected group of animals: the predators.
 You will have the chance to spot lean cheetahs and shy leopards, foraging hyenas, and last but not least, the king himself; the lion.

 Dinner and overnight on the rim of the Ngorongoro Crater or in nearby Karatu Town according to the standard and the type of accommodation requested from our options.